Villelmo/hello-world-/README.md

 Hubot here, I like Node.js and Cofeescript (that's what I'm made off!)
-I've had tacos on the moon and find them far superior to Earth tacos.
+I've had tacos on the moon and find them far superior to Earth tacos